mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 4. Attach the log file from the first step, write a description of the error you experienced, then click the **Create** button at the bottom of the page.
 Our team will work to resolve the issue and you can track the progress of your ticket in JIRA.

 ---

-## Requesting Help

-If you have a Google account, you can submit a request for assistance with H2O on our Google Groups page, [H2Ostream](https://groups.google.com/forum/#!forum/h2ostream).

-To access H2Ostream from Flow:

-0. Click the **Help** menu.
-0. Click **Forum/Ask a question**.
-0. Click the red **New topic** button.
-0. Enter your question and click the red **Post** button.
-If you are requesting assistance for an error you experienced, be sure to include your [logs](#DL_Logs).

-You can also email your question to [h2ostream@googlegroups.com](mailto:h2ostream@googlegroups.com).

-Or, you can post your question on [Stack Overflow](https://stackoverflow.com/questions/tagged/h2o) using the "h2o" tag.

----

-## Shutting Down H2O

-To shut down H2O, click the **Admin** menu, then click **Shut Down**.
-A *Shut down complete* message displays in the upper right when the cluster has been shut down.

----